open-reaction-database/ord-schema/docs/editor.rst

 for creating datasets for submission**.

 * Changes will be saved, but are subject to deletion at any time.
-* The user ID is set in a cookie on your browser.
+* Your guest access token is set in a cookie on your browser.
 If you delete your cookies or move to another device, you will not be able to access data stored under this user ID.

 To ensure that your data remains accessible, we strongly encourage users to sign in with GitHub.
 This creates a user account linked to your GitHub username